Nasal cavity

-The nasal cavity is a large, air-filled space above and behind the nose in the middle of the face.
+The nasal cavity is an air-filled space above and behind the nose in the middle of the face.
 The nasal septum divides the cavity into two cavities, also known as fossae.
 Each cavity is the continuation of one of the two nostrils.
 The nasal cavity is the uppermost part of the respiratory system and provides the nasal passage for inhaled air from the nostrils to the nasopharynx and rest of the respiratory tract.

 The paranasal sinuses surround and drain into the nasal cavity.